Conservation of Momentum

 - type of fuel used in the main engines

 - the Space Shuttle's "destination" in space

-- Determine "delta vee" for either the Deep Space 1 or Dawn space probes after leaving the Earth's gravitational field.
+- Compute "delta vee" for either the Deep Space 1 or Dawn space probes after leaving the Earth's gravitational field.
 Begin by finding the following information…

 - mass of the probe when…